MasatakaNakamura/remark/API.md

 ### Navigation

-The following code block shows the API functions available for controlling slideshow navigation:
+The following code block shows the API functions available for navigating the slideshow:

 ```javascript
 // Navigate to the beginning and end of the slideshow